bamos/bamos.github.io/_posts/2014-02-03-picasa-map.md

 ---
 layout: post
-title: Marking photos from Picasa on a map: Picasa Map.
+title: Marking photos from Picasa on a map with Picasa Map.
 tags: [JavaScript]
 ---